 Submachine guns had been Russia’s forte’ during the Second World War, when several million copies were produced of the PPSH-41 and PPS-43 variants.
-With millions available, tactician’s found that employment of such weapons spurred creation of a new doctrine of warfare, where firepower was favored over accuracy.
+With millions available, tacticians found that the employment of such weapons spurred the creation of a new doctrine of warfare, where firepower was favored over accuracy.

-Interest in submachine guns waned until the early 1990s, when Russia’s Ministry of Internal Affairs (MVD) sent out a request for a weapon specified for use by counter terrorism or law enforcement teams who needed a small, but accurate, firearm for close quarters combat.
-For the first time in decades, one of the requirements was that it fire a pistol cartridge.
+Interest in submachine guns waned until the early 1990s when Russia’s Ministry of Internal Affairs (MVD) sent out a request for a weapon specified for use by counter terrorism or law enforcement teams who needed a small, but accurate, firearm for close-quarters combat.
+For the first time in decades, one of the requirements was that it fired a pistol cartridge.

 In the arms-producing city of Izhmash, home of the AK-47, Victor Kalashnikov, son of Mikhail, led a design team to meet the requirements.
 This team included Alexi Dragunov, son of Evgeny, who designed the SVD sniper rifle.
 Beginning in 1993 and ending in 1995, they worked on a design, submitted it, and watched it compete against others for adoption.
 After being chosen the winner, the weapon was type-classified as the PP-19 ‘Bizon’ in 9x18mm Makarov caliber.